kick-mind/date-src/src/README.md

-# JSS-Date
+# Tick

-JSS-date is a multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying dates and times for all the Javascript runtime environments (NodeJS, browser, ...).
+Tick is a multi-calendar, lightweight and rich JavaScript library for parsing, validating, manipulating, formatting, and displaying dates and times for all the Javascript runtime environments (NodeJS, browser, ...).
 It supports many calendars and you can easily convert DateTimes between different calendars and time zones.

 ## Main Features
 - Multi-Calendar
-  JSS-Date supports supports many calendars. currently we have implemented Gregorian, Hijri and Persian calendars and we will implement more calendars in the future. you can easily implement your own calendars.
+  Tick supports supports many calendars. currently we have implemented Gregorian, Hijri and Persian calendars and we will implement more calendars in the future. you can easily implement your own calendars.

   - DateTime object is independent of calendars
     - The (core) library is not dependent on calendar object. you can create DateTime objects with different calendars.